 - Maintain the relationship: It is mportant that you do your best to maintain your agreement with a sponsor.
 The more proactive you are in working with your sponsor, the more likely they are to sponsor your activity group in the future.
 Honouring your commitment is vital to maintaining a lasting, positive relationship between your group and sponsor.
 Also, breaking a legal agreement with a company could potentially have serious consequences.
 As well as honouring your contract with your sponsor, here some additional things you could do to help maintain the relationship with a sponsor:

-Want to increase your chances of getting sponsorship?
+How to increase your chances of getting sponsorships

 We find that having your own custom email address can make your society appear more professional to potential sponsors, so we've put together a short guide to getting your own domain: